dzidulajubilee/Wazuh-Casebender/README.md

 `sudo systemctl restart wazuh-manager`

-You should see alerts being generated under the `Alerts` and `Cases` being created in the respective tab in TheHive Instance.
+You should see alerts being generated under the `Alerts` and `Cases` being created in the respective tab in the Casebender Instance.